-The Statehouse Bureau is at the core of the experiential journalism program at LSU’s Manship School of Mass Communication.
-In the spring, our students cover the Louisiana Legislature for news outlets around the state.
+The Statehouse Bureau is at the heart of the experiential journalism program at LSU’s Manship School of Mass Communication.
+In the spring, our students cover the Louisiana Legislature for 90 news outlets around the state.
 In the fall, we do in-depth stories about racial and criminal justice for state and national news sites.
-Our students dig into unsolved Ku Klux Klan murders and use data to examine contemporary issues.
-We also are working on a major criminal justice project with students from the University of Maryland and Princeton University.
+Students in the LSU Cold Case Project dig into unsolved Ku Klux Klan murders, while students in our In-Depth Reporting classes publish stories on a variety of other issues.

-We do much of the work through our Field Experience course, MC 4151, and distribute our stories through the Manship School News Service.
-Christopher Drew, a former New York Times investigative reporter, teaches the course and directs the news service.
-You can reach him at 225-578-3984 or firstname.lastname@example.org.
-You also can follow us on Twitter and Facebook.
+We do much of the work through our Field Experience course, MC 4151, and distribute our stories through the LSU Manship School News Service.
+Christopher Drew, a former New York Times investigative reporter, teaches the course and runs the Statehouse Bureau.
+You can reach him at 225-578-3984 or email@example.com or visit our office on media row in the basement of the Capitol.